Fall Forage: Mushrooms of the Columbia Gorge

 Fall mushroom foraging in the Pacific Northwest can be meditative, exhilarating or confounding depending on the motivations of the forager, and the multitude of variables presented by climate, season, elevation and ecology.
 For us at WildCraft, mushroom hunting is a pastime that borders on obsession – one we love to share!

-This workshop, led by WildCraft Studio Manager and long-time forager, Kate Heywood, is designed for those who love exploring in nature, but are new to mushroom foraging.
+This workshop, led by WildCraft owner and long-time forager, Chelsea Heffner, is designed for those who love exploring in nature, but are new to mushroom foraging.
 Students will be instructed in core aspects of mushroom ID, safe and sustainable harvest, and how to prepare and cook their wild harvest.
-Kate will offer insight into how to plan a mushroom forage, sharing tenets of "leave no trace," and essential safety and preparation, to ways of reading the forest for clues about what type of mushrooms students might encounter.
+Chelsea will offer insight into how to plan a mushroom forage, sharing tenets of "leave no trace," and essential safety and preparation, to ways of reading the forest for clues about what type of mushrooms students might encounter.

 Though we can never guarantee a basket full of chanterelles, lobsters, hedgehogs or matsutake, we can promise this workshop will give you a new appreciation for the complexity of the forest ecosystem, and the essential knowledge to head out on your next forage!
 Open to beginners - no experience necessary.